 Bioresonance sessions are personalized to address the physical and energetic stressors that influence cholesterol regulation.
 A Rife practitioner focuses on several key supportive configurations:

 - Supporting Liver Function: The liver is central to cholesterol metabolism.
 Bioresonance sessions utilize targeted frequencies to support liver detoxification and cellular vitality.
+This approach is also beneficial for those exploring support for chronic illnesses.

 - Addressing Energetic Pathogens: Sessions target disharmonious frequencies associated with underlying pathogens and parasites, helping to clear cellular stress.